sojida/Design-Patterns-JS/Templates/Implementation.md

 # Implementation Title

-## How this implemanetation acieves the pattern
+## How this implemanetation achieves the pattern

 ## Participants and their Roles
 ### Participants